 While the cast of characters are deeply flawed and often unlikeable, together they make for engaging reading, and with a pacy and prose-rich plot Rooney delivers an unputdownable book from start to finish.
 As a story it explores the complexities of female friendships, privilege and romantic relationships, and the author’s writing is both raw and refreshing.
 The Dublin setting offers the perfect backdrop to the cast of creative characters and the tale itself is introspective and literary yet highly accessible, and enthralling and unpredictable throughout.

-About Conversations with Friends
+Conversations with Friends plot summary

 A sharply intelligent novel about two college students and the strange, unexpected connection they forge with a married couple.